WASH: WASH-attributable burden of diseases and injuries

-Lack of clean water and proper sanitation can result in feces-contaminated drinking water and cause life-threatening diarrhea for infants.
+The connection between lack of WASH and burden of disease is primarily one of poverty and poor access in developing countries: "the WASH-attributable mortality rates were 42, 30, 4.4 and 3.7 deaths per 100 000 population in low-income, lower-middle income, upper-middle income and high-income countries, respectively."
+The regions most affected are in the WHO Africa and South-East Asia regions.
+Here, between 66% and 76% of the diarrheal disease burden could be prevented if access to safe WASH services was provided.

 Most of the diseases resulting from lack of sanitation have a direct relation to poverty.
 For example, open defecation – which is the most extreme form of "lack of sanitation" – is a major factor in causing various diseases, most notably diarrhea and intestinal worm infections.

-A report by World Health Organization in 2019 found that "the WASH-attributable disease burden amounts to 3.3% of global deaths and 4.6% of global DALYs.
+An earlier report by World Health Organization which analyzed data up to 2016 had found higher values: "The WASH-attributable disease burden amounts to 3.3% of global deaths and 4.6% of global DALYs.
 Among children under 5 years, WASH-attributable deaths represent 13% of deaths and 12% of DALYs.
 Worldwide, 1.9 million deaths and 123 million DALYs could have been prevented in 2016 with adequate WASH."
-An earlier study from 2002 had estimated that up to 5 million people die each year from preventable waterborne diseases.
+An even earlier study from 2002 had estimated even higher values, namely that up to 5 million people die each year from preventable waterborne diseases.
+These changes in the estimates of death and disease can partly be explained by the progress that has been achieved in some countries in improving access to WASH.
+For example, several large Asian countries (China, India, Indonesia) have managed to increase the "safely managed sanitation services" in their country from the year 2015 to 2020 by more than 10% points.

 List of diseases

-Twelve diseases associated with inadequate WASH where "population attributable fractions" include:
+There are at least the following twelve diseases which are more likely to occur when WASH services are inadequate: